Willem de Kooning Happy Monday Inspiration

 An American abstract expressionist artist born in Rotterdam, Willem de Kooning is considered one of the most important artists in 20th century.
-There’s a Pulitzer prize winning book about his personal and professional life, de Kooning: An American Master, which is the next book on my reading list.
+There’s a Pulitzer prize winning book about his personal and professional life, de Kooning: An American Master (affiliate link to Amazon), which is the next book on my reading list.
 I was intrigued to read the book after learning that de Kooning was always in doubt with his work.
 What?
 A great master in doubt?
 I find it very humanizing and started thinking perhaps it’s necessary for artists to doubt…otherwise we would never experiment and push ourselves to the limit in order to grow – always seeking that something…that feeling when you know a work is complete and the excitement that surges inside of you.

 dekooning-elegy-1939